Conditional quantum one-time pad

-Our main result thus gives an operational meaning to the conditional quantum mutual information (CQMI)\ that is conceptually different from those appearing in prior works \cite{DY08,YD09,BBMW16}.
+Our main result thus gives an operational meaning to the conditional quantum mutual information (CQMI)\ that is conceptually different from those appearing in prior works \cite{DY08,YD09,BBMW16a,BBMW16}.
 CQMI has previously been interpreted as the optimal rate of quantum communication from a sender to a receiver to accomplish the task of state redistribution \cite{DY08,YD09}, in which the goal is for a sender to transmit one of her systems to a receiver who possesses a system correlated with the systems of the sender.
-CQMI\ has also been interpreted as the optimal rate of noise needed to accomplish the task of conditional erasure or state deconstruction \cite{BBMW16}, in which (briefly)\ the goal is to apply noise to the $AE$ systems of $\rho _{ABE}^{\otimes n}$ such that the resulting $A$ systems are locally recoverable from the $E$ systems alone while the marginal state $\rho _{BE}^{\otimes n}$ is negligibly disturbed.
+CQMI\ has also been interpreted as the optimal rate of noise needed to accomplish the task of conditional erasure or state deconstruction \cite{BBMW16a,BBMW16}, in which (briefly)\ the goal is to apply noise to the $AE$ systems of $\rho _{ABE}^{\otimes n}$ such that the resulting $A$ systems are locally recoverable from the $E$ systems alone while the marginal state $\rho _{BE}^{\otimes n}$ is negligibly disturbed.
+Recently, the dynamic counterpart of CQMI has been interpreted as the optimal rate of entanglement-assisted private communication over quantum broadcast channels \cite{QSW18}, which is inspired by the conditional one-time pad protocol presented in this work.

 The conditional mutual information is an information quantity that plays a central role in quantum information theory.
 The fact that it is non-negative for any quantum state is non-trivial and known as the strong subadditivity of quantum entropy \cite{LR73,PhysRevLett.30.434}.
-The strong subadditivity inequality is at the core of nearly every coding theorem in quantum information theory (see, e.g., \cite{W15book}).
+The strong subadditivity inequality is at the core of nearly every coding theorem in quantum information theory (see, e.g., \cite{H12,H06book,W15book}).
 The CQMI\ is also the information quantity underlying an entanglement measure called squashed entanglement \cite{Christandl2003}, a quantum correlation measure called quantum discord \cite{Z00,zurek01}\ (as shown in \cite{P12}), and a steering quantifier called intrinsic steerability \cite{KWW16}.
+The CQMI is also a witness of Markovianity in the sense that if $I(A;B \vert E)$ is small, then the correlations between systems $A$ and $B$ are mediated by the system $E$ via a recovery channel from $E$ to $AE$ \cite{FR15}.
+Moreover, the CQMI of three regions with a non-trivial topology leads to the topological entanglement entropy of the system, which essentially characterizes irreducible many-body correlation \cite{KP06, LW06, K12}.
+The CQMI is thus an important information quantity to study quantum correlations in condensed matter systems (see, e.g., \cite{ZCZW15}).
+Furthermore, in the context of thermodynamics, the CQMI has been used to establish that the free fermion non-equilibrium steady state is an approximate quantum Markov chain \cite{MFMTS16}.
+The CQMI also plays an important role in high energy physics \cite{CLMS15, Ding2016, PEW17}.